-Susan Ventura, President and Chief Executive Officer has worked for more than 30 years at Easterseals Florida.
-As CEO, she ensures Easterseals is responsive to our communities and families we serve and donors who support our work.
-Upon graduating from college, Sue received her Certified Rehabilitation Counseling credential, as well as designation as a sign language interpreter.
-She has received some of the highest honors including being recognized in 2010 as one of the top Women-Led Businesses in Florida, was nominated as a Woman of Distinction in Central Florida, and in 2016 Easterseals Florida was honored as an outstanding nonprofit in Tampa Bay.
+After graduating with her BS in Rehabilitation Service, Sue received her Certified Rehabilitation Counseling credential, as well as designation as a sign language interpreter.
+Sue earned her Master of Science Degree from Florida State University in Rehabilitation Counseling and is a graduate of the Florida International University’s Leading Decisions leadership program.
+Professionally, Sue has received some of the highest honors including being recognized in 2010 as one of the top Women-Led Businesses in Florida, was nominated as a Woman of Distinction in Central Florida, and in 2016 Easterseals Florida was honored as an outstanding nonprofit in Tampa Bay.

-As an active member of Easter Seals Affiliate Leadership Network (ALN), Sue was peer-elected to serve her second two-year term as Chair of the ALN and an ex-offico member of the Easterseals International Board of Directors.
+As an active member of Easterseals Affiliate Leadership Network (ALN), Sue was peer-elected to serve two consecutive terms as Chair of the ALN and an ex-officio member of the Easterseals National Board of Directors.
 She has also been appointed to Easterseals National workgroups such as Strategic Realignment, Brand Renaissance, Unified Fundraising Team and she assists with new CEO orientation.
-Sue earned her Master of Science Degree from Florida State University in Rehabilitation Counseling and is a graduate of the Florida International University’s Leading Decisions leadership program.
-She enjoys traveling, mostly to Chicago to visit her daughter, Rachel and Son-in-Law, Ross and resides in Lake Nona with her husband Gary.
+Sue enjoys traveling, to Iowa to visit her daughter, Rachel, Son-in-Law, Ross, and grandchildren Dillon and Ellie.
+A golf enthusiast and avid tennis player, Sue lives in booming Lake Nona, Orlando with her husband, Gary.

 After receiving his Bachelor’s degree from the New York Institute of Technology, Rob pursued a career in healthcare.
 He worked with Blue Cross & Blue Shield, Cigna, and various hospital systems and multi-specialty physician groups.
 He applied his knowledge of the healthcare industry to the non-profit sector, in an effort to further the mission of Easterseals.
 Rob currently resides in Palm Beach County and is actively pursuing additional credentials in the field of training.